 And they were right.
 We were much less disciplined than the Axis troops, brutally trained by their authoritarian régimes.
-What well-trained German or Japanese captain or pilot would dare to ignore his orders?
-What Axis pilot would dare to pull a weapon on a superior officer?
+What well-trained German or Japanese captain would dare to ignore his orders, and turn his ship to charge down the throat of the dragon?
+What Axis pilot would dare pull a weapon on a superior officer?

 Discipline is essential for coordinated action, and for overcoming fear.
 But war is chaos.
 What does a well-disciplined soldier do when the original plan isn’t working?
 What does he do when his commanding officer is absent or incapacitated?

 He sticks to his orders.
 And so he often pointlessly fails and dies.

 We know what the “weak,” undisciplined American servicemen often did in those situations.
 Over and over throughout WWII, and in many other wars, they did what the tin can sailors who turned their ships and sailed down the maw of the Japanese flotilla did.
 They did what sailors such as Thomas J. Lupo did.
 In the best traditions of American independent thought, they spit out an expletive about orders, ignored tradition and authority, and began thinking for themselves.